allcommerce/bc-Dinosaur-doc/docs/usage.md

 - Enter your **Author** (example "<strong>Chanel W.</strong> <strong>January 25, 2023</strong>")
 - Select **Style for theme** = `Beautify Furniture`.
 - Checked **Display reviews in container div**.

+Duplicate review 1 if you have more than 1 review want to display and change the content.

 ![Customer's Reviews Heading Setting](img/customer-reviews-settings.jpg)